Hiking in the Wicklow Mountains National Park

 Wildlife

 Up in the hills of the Wicklow Mountains National Park there are quite a lot of deer roaming around.
 Our most amazing encounter was however a small stag.
 It crossed our path 20 meters in front of us and then ran off into the woods.
-We were quite overwhelmed by it so unfortunately we did not get a good picture, apart from this blurred one.
+We were quite overwhelmed by it so unfortunately we did not get a good picture.

-Just take this as a tip to keep your eyes open when walking these paths and maybe you will have such an encounter as well!
+Just take this as a heads-up to keep your eyes open when walking these paths and maybe you will have such an encounter as well!

 At the next junction, the Blue Route leads you to the left through the woods.
 You will be walking down a staircase which brings you to a broad path at the bottom of another valley.